 We hope you are all keeping well and safe.

-Over the last months we have been keeping a close eye on the developments of Covid-19 and on UK government plans how to keep safe during the virus outbreak and what opportunities are available for our portfolio and other businesses.
+Over the course of this year we have kept a close eye on the developments of Covid-19 and as well on UK government plans how to keep the public safe during the virus outbreak and what opportunities and support is available for our portfolio and other UK businesses.